JulioJu/scholarProjectWebSemantic/README.md

 > will be routed to the TDB2 database. https://github.com/apache/jena/blob/master/jena-db/use-fuseki-tdb2.md

-## Protege
+## Protégé

-* Currently release version of Protege is compatible with Java 8 and not Java 11 See https://github.com/protegeproject/protege/issues/822
+* Currently release version of Protégé is compatible with Java 8 and not Java 11 See https://github.com/protegeproject/protege/issues/822

 * `rdfs:comment` become JavaDoc into the generated file